mooman219/BadSortsTheRepo/README.md

 ### Sorting algorithm

 Inside of your language's directory contains two things:
 - The source file in the language denoted by the folder.
-The source file should be designed to take command line input on stdin and display the results on stdout.
 - A readme containing various details about your specific sort.
-This includes dependencies, command line formatting, example command, and credits.
+This can include (if applicable):
+ - Dependencies.
+ - Command line formatting.
+ - Example command.
+ - Credits.

 #### Example README.md
 ```